 If you want to know how to target buyers and improve your bottom line, you’re in the right place.

 In this article, we’ll share eight marketing tactics that will help you target back-to-school shoppers on your eCommerce site.

 1. Know what back-to-school shoppers want

 The primary category back-to-school shoppers will be interested in are school supplies, but don’t ignore other categories.
 They will also be looking at:

 Not only will these categories include school supplies, but items that fulfill wants and needs that extend beyond school.

 2. Create back-to-school product collections and landing pages

 Make the buying process as easy as possible and create collections or categories for back-to-school products.
 You can also create landing pages for the most popular products or product categories.

-Since distractions are limited and your website shows them exactly what they need, this will make it easier for back-to-school shoppers to find the items they want and convert them from browsers to buyers.
+Since distractions are limited and your website shows them exactly what they need, this will make it easier to turn them from browsers into buyers.